vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Get-poweronVMsOnRemoteDS.md

 ## Synopsis

-Returns a list of virtual machines that reside on a vSAN HCI Mesh datastore hosted in a cluster.
+Returns a list of virtual machines that reside on a specified vSAN datastore.

 ## Syntax